Stop Worshipping the Keyword Difficulty Checker. The Number Is a Mirror, Not a Map.

 The Tools That Do This Well (and What They Miss)

-Every major SEO platform offers a keyword difficulty analyzer.
 Each has a different formula, a different strength, and a different blind spot.
 Understanding those differences matters more than obsessing over a single tool's score.

 | Tool | Method | Strength | Blind Spot |